 Commonwealth funding is generally received from Australia Council for the Arts in the same calendar year that the funding is intended to relate to under the terms of the agreement.
 The funding bodies have the right to request unspent funds to be returned until such time as they are spent in accordance with the agreement.
 Where funding payments are received in advance, a financial liability will be recognised, representing the Company's contractual obligation to deliver cash in the event the funding bodies request it.
 The financial liability is derecognised and revenue is recognised as the funds are subsequently spent.
-The artistic program delievered by the Company is evenly spread throughout the season and funding is recognised in alignment with the delivery of the program.
+The artistic program delivered by the Company is evenly spread throughout the season and funding is recognised in alignment with the delivery of the program.

-2.3 SA Government grants, subsidies and transfers 2022 2021 \$'000 \$'000 Grant for Confident Conductor workshop 5 2 Total SA Government grants, subsidies and transfers 5 2
+2.3 SA Government grants, subsidies and transfers 2023 2022 \$'000 \$'000 Grant for Confident Conductor workshop 5 Grant for Love Burns Tour 100 - Grant for Gilbert & Sullivan Opera Festival 62 Total SA Government grants, subsidies and transfers 162 5